Ryan Patterson admits he tips too much.

 In other words, it’s possible to give too much.

 So should you never tip — or overtip?

 The problem is simple: If there’s an expectation of a tip — or an overtip — then what’s the real cost of the meal or hotel room?
 And what about those automatic tips on cruises?
 We’ve had that discussion before.
-(See: This is what happens if you don’t want to tip on your cruise)

 In a sense, isn’t tipping giving a business permission to misrepresent its prices?